IBM-EPBL/IBM-Project-54066-1661588623/README.md

 # Pre-Requisites

-Anaconda Navigator :
+Anaconda Flow:

 Anaconda Navigator is a free and open-source distribution of the Python and R programming languages for data science and machine learning related applications.
 It can be installed on Windows, Linux, and macOS.
 Conda is an open-source, cross-platform,  package management system.
-Anaconda comes with so very nice tools like JupyterLab, Jupyter Notebook, QtConsole, Spyder, Glueviz, Orange, Rstudio, Visual Studio Code.
+Anaconda comes with so very nice tools like JupyterLab, Jupyter Notebook, QtConsole, Spyder, Orange, Rstudio, Visual Studio Code.
 For this project, we will be using Jupiter notebook and spyder.

-Tensor flow:
+Tensor Flow:

 TensorFlow is an end-to-end open-source platform for machine learning.
-It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML and developers can easily build and deploy ML-powered applications.
+It has a flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML and developers can easily build and deploy ML-powered applications.

-Keras:
+Keras Flow:

 Keras leverages various optimization techniques to make high-level neural network API easier and more performant.
 It supports the following features: